-Kimberly Krawczyk is not a hero — or, at least, she would prefer if you didn’t call her one, although some do.
+Kimberly Krawczyk is not a hero — or, at least, she would prefer if you didn’t call her one.

-Krawczyk did her best to protect her 25 students, who thankfully survived the massacre.
-But, they had to walk over seven of their schoolmates to leave the 1200 building.
+Krawczyk did her best to protect her 25 students, who all survived the massacre.
+But, they had to walk over seven of their deceased schoolmates to exit the 1200 building.
 Their experience has undeniably traumatized them in ways that most people cannot relate to.

 “When you love kids, and you want to teach them and help them grow, and then you walk over dead bodies, sometimes you just think nothing good is ever going to happen again,” she said.

-And, for a long time, she managed that trauma and grief while still believing that joy might never return—until it did.
+And, for a long time, she managed that trauma and grief while still believing that joy might never return — until one day it did.

 Coral Springs Police Sergeant Jeff Heinrich, who had carried a student out of the building, was also struggling to cope.
 Neither of them knew it at the time, but both he and Krawczyk’s lives would be forever changed when he confided in his friend Andre Sadowski, a former officer, who bred service dogs.

-The couple learned about Krawczyk’s work to hold her former classroom together, years after their experience.
+The couple learned about Krawczyk’s work holding her former classroom together, years after their experience.

 “We do everything together—get pizza, talk, we do Zoom, almost everybody shows up to at least one thing,” said Krawczyk about the “1257 group.”

-They’re the reason she has continued to teach, and she plans to retire this year after they graduate.
+They’re the reason she has continued to teach, and after they graduate, she plans to retire.